 There's no harm in relating an amusing anecdote, so long as it's, y'know, amusing.
 Quoting another person (or, God forbid, a commercial) verbatim, however, is not a joke.
 It’s stealing material from the woman behind you in line at CVS.
 If that’s where you get your material, the woman behind you in line at CVS deserves an hour special more than you do.

-Do NOT assume that, because you are "big" on Twitter, you are a comedian.
+Do NOT assume that, because you are "big" on Twitter, that you are a comedian.

 Congratulations!
 Your grammatically incorrect musings about gun control, celebrity deaths, and Justin Bieber's lack of tact, combined with your wholesome good looks and inoffensive profile photo, has netted you a few thousand followers.
 This, however, does not get you a Get Out of Jail Free card.
 And by “Get Out of Jail Free” card, I mean “Get Out of Doing Open Mics for Eight Years” card.